IshikaTheAnalyst/Google-Data-Analytics-Capstone-Project-Cyclistic/README.md

 Cyclistic marketing analytics team: A team of data analysts who are responsible for collecting, analyzing, and reporting data that helps guide Cyclistic marketing strategy.

 Cyclistic executive team: The notoriously detail-oriented executive team will decide whether to approve the recommended marketing program.

+**Prepare**

+The first step in my prepare process is to download all of the data that I will need for my analysis.
+We will be using the Cyclistic trip data for 2022 which needs to be download in 12 separtate .csv files for each month of the year and stored in a dedicated folder.
+The data has been made available by Motivate International Inc. under this license.